 Sultan Qabus, 56, has charted an independent course for his country.
 In 1979 Oman was the only Arab state to recognize President Anwar al-Sadat's peace accords with Israel and today is the only Gulf state with a trade office in Tel Aviv.
 In 1980 it signed an agreement granting American ships and planes access to Oman's military facilities, access that the allies credit with having shaved months off preparation time for the Persian Gulf War.
 The sultanate, however, advised by the British, who continued staffing senior posts as late as 1990, still tolerated few outsiders.
 There were no tourist visas.

 Now the country is in the midst of another dramatic change.
 Oman is opening up -- discreetly as usual.
 The sultan has convened a Majlis al-Shura, or Consultative Council, a partially elected parliament, which includes the only two women holding elected office in the Gulf region.
+Last November he unveiled a revolutionary Basic Law, in effect an Islam-based constitution, complete with a bill of rights that guarantees freedom of the press, religious tolerance, and equality of

 - Full website and iPad access